isdmx/markmap-server/README.md

 - 🖼️ **Multi-format Export**: Support for exporting as PNG, JPG, and SVG images
 - 🔄 **Interactive Operations**: Support for zooming, expanding/collapsing nodes, and other interactive features
 - 📋 **Markdown Copy**: One-click copy of the original Markdown content
-- 🌐 **Stateless Architecture**: No session management required, making it suitable for containerized deployments
+- 🌐 **Lightweight Architecture**: No session management required, making it suitable for containerized deployments
 - 📡 **JSON-RPC 2.0 Compatible**: Supports both direct and MCP-style request formats

 ## Prerequisites